 Of course, if you make those values and principles a part of your business journey.
 You will ask how?
 Let’s dive into the topic together.

-Why use Agile Approach or Methodology Agile in Software Development?
+Why use Agile Software Development?

 1. Reduce Risks